 - Ensure their title and company information is accurate

-- Upload their speaker bio
+- Add a link to their speaker bio

 Why is this?